laravel-workflow/laravel-workflow.github.io/docs/features/timers.md

 }
 ```

+You may also specify the time to wait as a string e.g. '5 seconds' or '30 minutes'.

 **Important:** When using timers, you should not use the `Carbon::now()` method to get the current time.
 Instead, you should use the `WorkflowStub::now()` method, which will return the current time as seen by the workflow system.
 This is important because the actual time may not match the time as seen by your application.